SBuxton-IDM/school_interventions/covasim_schools/README.md

 # covasim_schools

 Main folder of the code.
-All functions and classes are in `covasim_schools.py`.
+Custom population generation code is in `school_pop.py`, while all other functions and classes are in `covasim_schools.py`.